zelos-alpha/demeter/docs/source/market_uniswap.md

 In uniswap market, you can simulate transactions like add liquidity, swap etc. Demeter can accurately calculate fee income.

-One uniswap market instance corresponds to a uniswap pool.
+One uniswap market instance corresponds to an uniswap pool.
 So you have to set UniV3Pool parameter to uniswap market instance.
 In this class, you need to specify the tokens and fee rate.
 Base token means which token is used to indicate the price.
 E.g., if token0 is usdc, token1 is weth, then token0 should be set as base token, so you can get the price unit in usdc/eth.